 MINISIS is licensed by IDRC to organizations around the world.
 Because it supports multilingual recognition of thesaurus terms, it is popular in international organizations, such as the World Bank and U.S. Agency for International Development.
-It is also used by many African national information systems, and has the advantage that it provides a common format for all countries using it (so that they can easily collaborate over sharing information).
+It is also used by many African information systems.
+It has the advantage of providing a common format for all countries using it (so that they can easily share information).
 The original system, however, has one major drawback--its lack of compatibility with any hardware other than the HP minicomputer.

 The HP minicomputer is more expensive than the more modern personal computers and, understandably, many organizations are reluctant to lock themselves into one hardware vendor.
 The development of the Micro CDS-ISIS system by UNESCO Library staff solved this problem of systems compatibility and provides a powerful database management system that can be used on a variety of IBM-compatible microcomputers.
-The recommended configuration to run Micro CDS-ISIS includes 512K of RAM memory, a hard Winchester disk unit (10 megabytes or more), one $5\frac{1}{3}$ inch floppy disk unit, a monochrome display (color displays are also supported), and one printer.
+The recommended configuration to run Micro CDS-ISIS includes 512K of RAM memory, a hard Winchester disk unit (10 megabytes or more), one 51⁄2 inch floppy disk unit, a monochrome display (color displays are also supported), and one printer.